 In addition to submitting the PILI application, resume and cover letter, this agency may also request a writing sample, transcript and reference list if they wish to pursue your application further.
 Please apply as early as possible; applications are considered through March, and offers are extended as qualified people apply.
 Priority is given to law students who have completed their second year of law school.
 A limited number of funded positions are available.
 Students who can arrange their own funding should so indicate.
 We are an affirmative action employer.
 Women, people of color, people differently abled, and gay men and lesbians are especially encouraged to apply.

-This agency is approved to host a Law Student Intern during the 2017 spring semester and during the summer of 2017.
+This agency is approved to host a Law Student Intern during the spring semester and during the summer.
 They are also approved to host Graduate Fellows.